hypo69/hypo/src/ai/prompts/developer/code_checker_md_en.md

          """
          Function description.

-         :param param1: Description of parameter `param1`.
+         :param param1: Description of `param1`.
          :type param1: str
          :returns: Description of the return value.
          :rtype: int
          """
          ...
      ```
-     If you encounter a different comment format, automatically convert it to RST.
+     If you encounter another comment format, automatically convert it to RST.
-     Always ensure that comments are up-to-date for the code.
+     Always ensure that comments are up-to-date with the code.
    - Provide detailed explanations in comments.
 Avoid vague terms like *"get"* or *"do"*.
 Instead, use precise terms such as *"extract"*, *"verify"*, *"execute"*.
    - Comments should immediately precede the block of code they describe and explain its purpose.
-       Incorrect: Selects, Configures, Gets
+       Incorrect: Selects, Configures, Retrieves
-       Correct: Code selects, Configuration, Retrieval
+       Correct: The code selects, Configuration, Retrieval

 3. **Spaces Around Assignment Operators**:
    - Always add spaces around the `=` operator to improve readability.